lironbdolah/streetdensityai/README.md

 <img src="assets/step1.png" />

-(if you dont want to save the labeld images, just add  ```--nosave ``` to the command above) in addition, it will save the detcted object labels for each image.
+(if you don't want to save the labeled images, just add  ```--nosave ``` to the command above) in addition, it will save the detected object labels for each image.

  ****Plotting a fitted map:****

- display the density on a fitted map (requiers as csv file with the coordinats)
+ display the density on a fitted map (requires a .csv file)

 ```shell
 python src/steetdensityai.py --labels <labels path that were created after the images detection>